compops/pmh-tutorial/r/README.md

 ```
 to something else.
 For the bPF, this corresponds to the observation process of your state-space model.

-Finally, note that the particle filter implemetation can only be used for state-space models where the state and observation are scalar.
+Finally, note that the particle filter implementation can only be used for state-space models where the state and observation are scalar.
 However, it is quite straightforward to make use of particle filtering when the state and/or observations are multivariate.
 It is basically only bookkeeping.
 If the dimension of the state is larger than say 5, good proposals are usually required to not run into the curse of dimensionality.
 This is a hot current research topic in the particle filtering literature.

 ### Particle Metropolis-Hastings
-The implemenation of the PMH algorithm is general and does not require any larger changes if the model is changed.
+The implementation of the PMH algorithm is general and does not require any larger changes if the model is changed.
 The dimensionality of the variables *xHatFiltered*, *xHatFilteredProposed*, *theta* and *thetaProposed* needs to be altered to match the dimensionality of the state and the number of parameters in the new state-space model.
 Moreover, the initial value of theta and the proposal distribution need to be calibrated for your new model.
 The simplest way to do this is by so-called pilot runs.
 Set the initial value to something reasonable and stepSize to a diagonal matrix with quite small elements, so that you get at least some accepted proposed values.
 After the pilot run, adapt the proposal as is discussed in 6.3.2 and initialise the PMH algorithm in the estimated posterior mean.
 Repeat this one or two more times or until you are satisfied.

 It is known that this simple version of PMH performs bad when the number of parameters is larger than about 5.
 To circumvent this problem, see the suggestions in Sections 4.3 and 6.
 It is also discussed there how to choose the number of particles *noParticles* and the number of iterations *noIterations* to use in the PMH algorithm. *noBurnInIterations* can be selected by looking at the trace plot for when the Markov chain has reached its steady-state/stationarity.
 I usually use *noIterations* as 10,000 or 30,000 (with *noBurnInIterations* as 3,000 or 10,0000) to get good posterior estimates but these runs take time.
 Also, using *noParticles* as somewhere between *T* and 2*T* is a good place to start.